-This is a demo file for the graphicxbox package for those who are using the graphicxsp package, which requires the distiller.
-This package delivers two commands, \graphicxbox and \fgraphicxbox.
+This demo file-produced by pdftex-for the graphicxbox package for users that are using the graphicx package, and not the graphicxsp package, the latter requiring the distiller.
+This package delivers two commands, these are \graphicxbox and \fgraphicxbox.
 These two are modeled after \colorbox and \fcolorbox of the color package.
 These new commands are similar to their colorful counterparts, but they insert a graphical background in the box rather than a color background.